festivalsculturenightlife

 Practical Tips for Film Fans

-- Stay Central: Book your stay in the Centro Histórico or Soho.
-Everything is walkable, and you'll want to be close when screenings end at midnight
+• Stay Central: Everything is walkable from the old town, and you'll want to be close when screenings end at midnight

 2026 Highlights